 Claiming compensation for the abuse of elderly people

 When the standard of care falls short this may give rise to a legal claim for compensation.
 Although a financial award will not undo the harm already done, it may make it possible for life to be made more comfortable in the future.

 We are experienced in claiming compensation on behalf of elderly people who are the victims of abuse.
 Claims may be made against any person or institution who failed in their duty to provide care and protect vulnerable elderly people in our society.
 These include:

 - Care Homes

 - Nursing Homes

 - Day Centres

 - Individual Carers

-We recognise that each neglect and abuse case is different.
+We recognise that each case is different.
 Our dedicated team of specialist lawyers therefore provide a sensitive and compassionate personal service that is tailored to the individual victim’s own needs and circumstances.